You may want to read:

 You have to be fully willing to let a person go to hell to be completely free to help them in the fullest ways the Bible teaches us.
 If you try to manage or control the outcome, according to what you believe the result should be, you will not be able to do all that is needed to help them freely.
 Your motives will be clouded by what you believe should happen.

 You cannot manage outcomes.
-While this may not be a big problem for those who are not close to you, it’s a big deal with those who are in your families or your most intimate network of friends.
+While this may not be a big problem for those who are not close to you, it’s a big deal with those who are in your family or your most intimate network of friends.
 This concept is what makes the Lord’s words so profound:

 Then his mother and his brothers came to him, but they could not reach him because of the crowd.
 And he was told, “Your mother and your brothers are standing outside, desiring to see you.”
 But he answered them, “My mother and my brothers are those who hear the word of God and do it” (Luke 8:19-21).

 If your main aim is to do the will of the Father, rather than trying to pull off your will, you will be entirely free to offer the needed counsel to any person, while trusting the Lord for any outcome, even an outcome that might break your heart.